Figuring Out Gas & Galaxies In Enzo (FOGGIE) XI: Circumgalactic O VI Emission Traces Clumpy Inflowing Recycled Gas: Results

 The FOGGIE simulation suite contains only six $\sim L^\star$ galaxies that were selected to be somewhat similar to each other in halo mass and relatively isolated at $z=0$.
 The vast differences in the \OVI\ emission morphology among these similar galaxies revealed by Fig.~\ref{fig:maps_z0} suggests that if there are any trends in \OVI\ morphology or brightness with galaxy properties, they may be slight and possibly obscured by large amounts of intrinsic variation.
 To better probe correlations between \OVI\ brightness and galaxy properties, we examine the properties of the galaxies and the predicted emission as the simulated galaxies evolve over cosmic time.
 We continue to use the $z=0$ UVB when calculating \OVI\ emission from the higher-$z$ outputs, such that the different snapshots in time for a given galaxy can be thought of as additional $z\sim0$ snapshots.
 We begin with investigating the \OVI\ surface brightness trends directly with redshift to determine if there are time evolution trends to consider (even when using the same $z=0$ UVB at all times), then move on to trends with halo mass, average CGM density, temperature, metallicity, and finally star formation rate (SFR) of the central galaxy.

 Figure~\ref{fig:sb_vs_time} shows histograms of the fraction of pixels within 20 proper kpc of the center of the galaxy in edge-on projections (same viewing angle as in Fig.~\ref{fig:maps_z0}) in the 2D space of \OVI\ SB (vertical axis) and cosmic time (horizontal axis) from $z=1$ to $z=0$, with time spacing of $\sim26$ Myr between snapshots (293 total snapshots for each galaxy).
 We choose the region within 20 kpc of the center of the galaxy to focus on because this is the maximum extent of likely detectable \OVI\ emission (see Section~\ref{subsec:Aspera}) for any of the FOGGIE galaxies at $z=0$.
 Each panel shows the evolution of a different FOGGIE galaxy, with black solid (dotted) curves indicating the median (mean) surface brightness within 20 kpc as a function of time.
 There is significant variation over time and between galaxies, but four of the six galaxies show a noisy and shallowly decreasing trend of median \OVI\ SB by about 0.5--1 dex over the time range shown.
-The bottom panels underneath each 2D histogram show the star formation rate (SFR) of the central galaxy over the same span of cosmic time.
-The SFRs of the FOGGIE galaxies are generally burstier at high redshift, and for many of the strong starbursts, a large fraction of the pixels shift to a larger \OVI\ SB (upwards in Fig.~\ref{fig:sb_vs_time}) and the median \OVI\ SB increases around, or shortly after, the time of the burst.
+The bottom panels underneath each 2D histogram show the star formation rate (SFR) of the central galaxy in black (left axis) and the median metallicity of CGM gas within 20 kpc of the galaxy center in blue (right axis) over the same span of cosmic time.
+The SFRs of the FOGGIE galaxies are generally burstier at high redshift, and for many of the strong starbursts, a large fraction of the pixels shift to a larger \OVI\ SB (upwards in Fig.~\ref{fig:sb_vs_time}) and both the median \OVI\ SB and the median CGM metallicity increases around, or shortly after, the time of the burst.
 Cyclone is an exception, as it has a much higher star formation rate near $z=0$ than the other galaxies, and correspondingly does not show the same decrease in median \OVI\ SB over time as the other galaxies.
-This is a first clue that \OVI\ SB is correlated with SFR, which will be explored more below.
+This is a first clue that \OVI\ SB is correlated with SFR and somewhat also CGM metallicity, which will be explored more below.